tfgg/yournextmep/_candidates/eu2014/labour/christina-rees.md

 person: christina-rees
 region: wales
 party: labour
-title: Wales - Labour Party - Christina Rees
+title: Christina Rees is running for MEP in Wales for the Labour Party
 incumbent: false
 ---